 • While the pie crust chills, preheat oven to 375° F.

 • Place parchment paper on the chilled pie dough and fill with pie weights so there is an even and generous layer on the bottom.
-Bake for 20 minutes or until the edges start to turn color.
-Remove the parchment paper and pie weights.
-Let crust cool completely.
+Bake for 18 to 20 minutes or until the edges start to turn color.
+While the crust bakes, prepare the filling.

 Pecan Pie